SpartaDOS X: COMMAND.COM

 The SpartaDOS X default user interface is a command-line interpreter with the same name as the one used by MS-DOS: COMMAND.COM.
 The SpartaDOS X COMMAND.COM program is less than 4 KB and includes roughly 45 internal commands such as DIR, CD, DEL etc. I/O redirection uses "<<" and ">>" instead of "<" and ">" of UNIX and other systems (this is because the ">" sign is the SpartaDOS native path separator).

 Pseudo-pipelines are available as of SpartaDOS X version 4.42.

 Batch files can contain structured conditionals such as IF ...
 ELSE ...
 FI, GOTO, GOSUB, procedures, and loops.

 The environment variable $COMSPEC may point to an alternative command-line interpreter, to be loaded instead of COMMAND.COM.

 Commands, utility programs and optional extensions

 Additional utility, called RUNEXT, allows to associate data types with programs to be invoked automatically, when the user enters the name of the data file at the DOS prompt and hits the Return key.

 A program called MENU facilitates complex file management tasks and can serve as a replacement shell.
 Other utilities allow to change disk names, search disks for files, undelete them, install keyboard buffer, edit system files (CONFIG.SYS and AUTOEXEC.BAT) and so on.
 A port of ARC provides file compression facilities.

+Another file manager, called Sparta Commander, resembling Norton Commander, is available as a part of the additional collection of programs, or SpartaDOS X Toolkit, bundled with the system itself.

 Among the dedicated programs, which are not directly available on the cartridge and thus are not bundled with DOS itself, there are disk editors available as well as utilities to check and repair filesystem consistency.

 The following commands are supported by SpartaDOS X.